dashed-slug/wallets/readme.txt

 == Changelog ==

+= 2.13.6 =
+- Add: Added stocks.exchange exchange rates provider.
+- Add: Option to switch off frontend reloading of coin info when page regains visibility.
+- Add: Spanish language translation for frontend contributed by Javier Enrique Vargas Parra <jevargas@uniandes.edu.co>.
+- Change: NovaExchange rates provider re-enabled after announcement that the exchange will not be decommissioned.
+- Improve: Multiple calls to the same exchange rates API endpoint are no longer repeated.
+- Improve: Suggested curl notify commands for full node wallets now include the -k switch to bypass problems with invalid SSL certificates.

 = 2.13.5 =
 - Fix: User no more allowed to enter invalid polling intervals such as an empty string, resulting in frontend slowdown.